Why an Aviation Council?

 Inform and Educate

-By maintaining close communications with its membership, the Council will represent the views of the membership before all relevant public bodies at the local, state and federal levels of government within the state.
-The Council will inform and educate administrative and elected public officials, as well as the public-at-large, about the importance of aviation, airports and the impact that legislation and public policy has on the aviation community.
+By maintaining close communications with its membership, the Council will represent the views of the membership before all relevant public bodies at the local, state, and federal levels of government within the state.
+The Council will inform and educate administrative and elected public officials, as well as the public-at-large, about the importance of aviation, airports, and the impact that legislation and public policy have on the aviation community.
 A traveling exhibit will also provide pertinent information and data to help improve public support for airports and the people who use them.
 Included will be a proactive effort to dispel myths and misconceptions about airplanes and airports while pointing out the widespread economic advantages and opportunities which can be derived from providing adequate, safe airport facilities for general aviation users.
 The Council will also provide a focused lobbying effort directed toward local elected officials and Alabama state legislators.

 Promote and Protect Airport & Aviation Interests

 The Council will actively promote and protect the interests of the aviation community.
-This task will be accomplished by maintaining a working relationship with governmental agencies such as local airport authorities, the Aeronautics Bureau of the ALDOT and the Federal Aviation Administration on matters that directly affect the aviation community.
-The Council’s philosophy is that state and local chambers of commerce, industrial development boards, manufacturers and other economic development groups are natural allies of the aviation community and that we must work together to promote aviation, tourism, manufacturing and economic development.
+This task will be accomplished by maintaining a working relationship with governmental agencies such as local airport authorities, the Aeronautics Bureau of the ALDOT, and the Federal Aviation Administration on matters that directly affect the aviation community.
+The Council’s philosophy is that state and local chambers of commerce, industrial development boards, manufacturers, and other economic development groups are natural allies of the aviation community and that we must work together to promote aviation, tourism, manufacturing, and economic development.
 The ACA will form partnerships with these associations to further promote and support the importance of airports.

 The Council Will Be Your Network

-Your membership in the Aviation Council of Alabama also will provide you with an opportunity to be part of a network of aviation-minded individuals, businesses and groups.
-Associations have been formed with the AOPA- Airport Support Network, Airport Watch, NBAA and local Chapters of EAA.
-Additionally ACA provides a networking organization for all airports in the state.
-This interface provides a forum to address common issues, questions and concerns.
+Your membership in the Aviation Council of Alabama also will provide you with an opportunity to be part of a network of aviation-minded individuals, businesses, and groups.
+Associations have been formed with the AOPA- Airport Support Network, Airport Watch, NBAA, and local Chapters of EAA.
+Additionally, ACA provides a networking organization for all airports in the state.
+This interface provides a forum to address common issues, questions, and concerns.
 This information allows smaller airports to accomplish much more in a shorter time period.
 No need to re-invent the wheel but benefit through discussion and the resource of the successes of similar airports.
 For the first time in Alabama, the aviation community will have an opportunity for their views to be heard loud and clear.